IkerPerea/iFM-Radio/README.md

 - AudioStreaming(https://github.com/dimitris-c/AudioStreaming)
 - OpenCoreLegacyPatcher(https://github.com/dortania/OpenCore-Legacy-Patcher), for giving a second life to old MacBooks.
 - JSONBin.io for giving 10.000 free calls to the server.
-- My fathers for giving me all I need (and more) for learning development.
+- My fathers for giving me all I need for learning coding.